Conformal gravity: light deflection revisited and the galactic rotation curve failure: Conclusions

 The $\ga$ parameter is responsible for reproducing the galactic rotation curves in CG without the aid of a dark matter component: this ability is one of the main reasons why CG gained appeal.
-The constraint we derive proves that CG can unfortunately describe the phenomenology of neither galactic rotation curves nor gravitational lensing, {unless a fine-tuning condition is adopted on the value of $\ga$.
-When $\ga=0$, the metric solution reduces to the same geometry of a Schwarzschild-de Sitter spacetime in GR; therefore, in the gravitational lensing phenomenology, the contribution of $\be$ and $k$ to the deflection angle is analogue to the contribution of the usual mass term $M$ and the cosmological constant $\La$.
+The constraint we derive proves that the current formulations of CG can unfortunately describe the phenomenology of neither galactic rotation curves nor gravitational lensing.
+With our result, the metric solution reduces to the same geometry of a Schwarzschild-de Sitter spacetime in GR; therefore, the contribution of $\be$ and $k$ to the deflection angle is analogue to the contribution of the usual mass term $M$ and the cosmological constant $\La$.
 In GR, the latter contributes with the term $\La R^3 c^2/ GM$, which is suppressed compared to the leading term $GM/c^2R$.

+We finally wish to emphasize that that conservation laws are related to CG as a field theory.
+On the contrary, the arguments about dark matter and dark energy are related to the solutions rather than to the setting of the field theory.
+We certainly agree that the solution (\ref{solutionCG}) happens to be a good description of the dynamics of disk galaxies {\it regardless} of the variational setting.
+However, this good description opens the issue of finding a setting for CG as a field theory other than the one currently used.

-In conclusion, our analysis poses a serious challenge to CG as a viable alternative theory of gravity capable of removing the requirement of dark matter to describe the phenomenology of cosmic structures.
+In conclusion, we pose a serious challenge to CG as a viable alternative theory of gravity capable of removing the requirement of dark matter to describe the phenomenology of cosmic structures.